REVERSE YOUR THINKING®

 To get a mortgage, U.S. citizens and permanent resident aliens are practically the same, with one subtle difference: the permanent resident alien needs a green card to validate their citizenship authenticity in the U.S. If you have a Social Security number, permanent work stability, can provide a copy of your Green Card, and copies of two years' worth of federal U.S. tax returns, you should be good to go in most cases.

-If you are a non-permanent resident alien, the answer is yes, so long as you can support a three-year continuance of income, have a valid Social Security number, and have an eligible work visa.
+If you are a non-permanent resident alien (undocumented immigrant), the answer is yes, so long as you can support a three-year continuance of income, have a valid Social Security number, and have an eligible work visa.

 Undocumented aliens have a more challenging road to travel to get financing, but it is not impossible.